 What is DESCOVY?

-DESCOVY is a prescription medicine that is used together with other HIV-1 medicines to treat HIV-1 in people 12 years and older.
-DESCOVY is not for use to help reduce the risk of getting HIV-1 infection.
+DESCOVY is a prescription medicine that is used together with other HIV-1 medicines to treat HIV-1 in people who weigh at least 77 lbs (35kg).
 DESCOVY combines 2 medicines into 1 pill taken once a day.
 Because DESCOVY by itself is not a complete treatment for HIV-1, it must be used together with other HIV-1 medicines.

 DESCOVY does not cure HIV-1 or AIDS.
 HIV-1 is the virus that causes AIDS.